This lesson is being piloted (Beta version)

 5. Select Make available to all projects checkbox so we can also use this environment for other projects if we wish.

 6. Select OK in the Add Python Interpreter window.
-Back in the Preferences window, you should select “Python 3.11 (python-intermediate-inflammation)” or similar (that you’ve just added) from the Project Interpreter drop-down list.
+Back in the Preferences window, you should select “Python 3.11 (python-intermediate-inflammation)” or similar (that you have just added) from the Project Interpreter drop-down list.

 Note that a number of external libraries have magically appeared under the “Python 3.11 (python-intermediate-inflammation)” interpreter, including numpy and matplotlib.
 PyCharm has recognised the virtual environment we created from the command line using venv and has added these libraries effectively replicating our virtual environment in PyCharm (referred to as “Python 3.11 (python-intermediate-inflammation)”).